 Black Girls Do Bike: Newport

-Shero Allyson McCalla, Bike Newport’s Director of Community Relations & Administration and certified Bicycle Instructor, launched the Newport chapter of Black Girls do Bike in October 2020.
+Shero Allyson McCalla, Bike Newport’s Director of Operations and certified Bicycle Instructor, launched the Newport chapter of Black Girls do Bike in October 2020.
 “Our chapter of Black Girls Do Bike brings together women of color to share a passion, ride together, motivate one another, and grow the community of Black girls who do bike.”
 So far, the Newport Chapter has nearly 200 people in its Facebook group – which is private, but open to any WOC or supporter who seeks a bicycling community.
 Read more about the Black Girls Do Bike Newport Chapter.

 Community Awareness & Action